 The biblical word for church means “congregation, assembly.”
 We are a Christian community that gathers to worship and to learn to put the teachings of Jesus into practice.
 We are a “called out” people – called out from death to life, from darkness to light, and from captivity to freedom.
 We are the family of God, the body of Christ, citizens of the Kingdom of God.

 We Believe In One Hope

 Jesus came to give us abundant, authentic and eternal life.
 This eternal kind of life is the life of the age to come, when God’s Kingdom fully comes and God’s will is done on the new earth as it is in the heavens.
 But that eternal kind of life begins now, as we experience it in some measure through the Holy Spirit, through our relationships with God and each other, and as we see the Kingdom break in on this world as God’s will is put into practice.
 We believe in the Great Resurrection in that age to come, when God will live with us and we will reign with God.
-Because we have been given this eternal kind of life, our citizenship is in Heaven and our ultimate loyalty is to our Liberating King – far above any other group or party.

 We offer the above statement of our convictions with humility and with no illusion that we could ever capture the fullness of God’s truth in any document.
 We embrace and celebrate the mystery of faith, and we look forward to Jesus’s return, when we will know fully as we are fully known.